 You shouldn’t be forced to live with the uncomfortable and dangerous complications of a wound that can’t heal properly.
 Whether it’s from radiation treatment or a severe burn, some wounds need the stimulation of pressurized oxygen to finally fight bacteria, repair tissue, and return your body to normal.

 Only a strategic and high-quality hyperbaric oxygen therapy treatment can deliver the wound-healing results that you need.
 The team at R3 Wound Care and Hyperbarics offers state-of-the-art HBOT treatments designed to address your unique medical needs and help you enjoy your life without the hindrance of chronic injuries.
+What’s more, you do not need a doctor’s referral to book your appointment.

 Learn why HBOT is the treatment you’ve been missing all this time.